alonsoir/IfRemovingARealUseCase/Post.md

 ```

 #### 193aab6e25e83ba9c453b87961fb1582b0a63828
-Once done this, we are going to proceed with the inner `if-else` conditions.
+Once done this, we are going to proceed with the inner `if-else` conditions, which is `isMyCompany(flight)`.
 ```java
 public class HandBaggageInformationFactory {
     public HandBaggageInformation from(Order order, TranslationRepository translationRepository, String renderLanguage, Integer flightId) {